gabibamboi-x/Etch-A-Sketch/README.md

 # Etch-A-Sketch

 This webpage simulates a Etch-A-Sketch toy.
-It allows users to create custom grids and choose what color they would want to use.
+It allows users to create custom grids and choose what color they would want to use and draw something simple or simply mess around and have fun.

 ## Technologies used